-The previous post talked about the issues with supporting Dependency Injection in WF4.
-The nature of Windows Workflow means that there is no true support for Dependency Injection.
+The previous post talked about the issues with supporting DI in WF4.
+The nature of Windows Workflow means that there is no true support for DI.
 Using a custom extension and activity will allow for pulling in dependencies to a workflow while catering for the concerns outlined in the previous post.
-This series will refer to the dependency injection concept as dependency resolution because this technique is more aligned with the Service Locator pattern than Dependency Injection.
+This series will refer to the dependency injection concept as dependency resolution because this technique is more aligned with the Service Locator pattern than DI.

 This first part will go through the design goals of the custom activity.